rigoudyg/climaf/doc/scripts/ccdfmean.rst

  cdfmean  IN-file IN-var T|U|V|F|W **[imin imax jmin jmax kmin kmax]** ... **[-full]** [-var] [-zeromean]

-CliMAF optional arguments are the ones in bold type.
+CliMAF optional arguments are the ones surrounded with '**'.

 If a spatial window is specified, the mean value is computed only in this window.
 See also:

-  - :doc:`ccdfmean_profile` for getting a horizontal mean for each level for 3D fields
+  - :doc:`ccdfmean_profile <ccdfmean_profile>` for getting a horizontal mean
+    for each level for 3D fields
-  - :doc:`ccdfvar` to compute the spatial variance of the variable
+  - :doc:`ccdfvar<ccdfvar>` to compute the spatial variance of the variable

 **References** : http://www.drakkar-ocean.eu/tools